husseinkorly/scan-fill/README.md

 ### Running Azure Function
 1. navigate to the `api` folder
+2. run `az login` to login to Azure and select the subscription you want to use (for Managed Identity)
-2. run `dotnet build` to build the project
+3. run `dotnet build` to build the project
-3. run `func start --csharp` to start the function
+4. run `func start --csharp` to start the function

 ## Demo
 ![Alt text](./imgs/image.png)